 In 2015 Millennials overtook Baby-Boomers in population.
 Millennials are now the largest generation in history (75.3 million) (2015).

 Millennials are the affluent Baby-Boomers’ kids, which reflect their births as that of their parent generation.

 They are the first generation in history that have grown up immersed in a world of digital technology.

 Compared to Xers, Millennials led a charmed life; their parents had ready access to birth control, so they were generally wanted, nurtured children.
-They were more sheltered by society then their predecessors and their family units were more stable.
+They were more sheltered by society than their predecessors and their family units were more stable.

 Gen Y is sometimes known as the Peter Pan Generation because childhood was so good to them, they have a tendency to delay adulthood.

-Millennials believe in living life in the fast lane – risk and change becomes their middle name.
+Millennials believe in living life in the fast lane – risk and change become their middle name.
 Characterized by a high amount of intellectual curiosity, they love to learn and like to explore any topics of interest.

 Events that shaped Millennials:

 The World Wide Web opens to the public (1993)

 Same-Sex Marriage legislation in the US and Western Europe